Baptism: 18 November 1844, in Chunar,

 wing of the 14th regt.
 N.I. which has been upwards of two months under

-a single casualty.
-There must be something wrong in the different
+single casualty.
+There must be something wrong in the different systems

-systems pursued.
-Supplies of all sorts are said to have been readily
+pursued.
+Supplies of all sorts are said to have been readily obtained, and

-obtained, and water, although not very plentiful, was generally found
+water, although not very plentiful, was generally found in sufficient

 * Bangalore